A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 The Christmas story doesn’t end with the Nativity.
 It begins there.
 For Joseph and Mary, it meant a hasty departure under cover of darkness to a strange land.
 It meant hard travel in open country with a young mother and an infant whom Herod was seeking to kill…

-It was not only Herod, but every dark power in this world had to be uneasy, sensing this sudden goodness which was now present on planet earth.
-Surely every evil force could feel a shudder of its own death knell, and stirred blindly and restlessly, reacting with vague disquiet against God’s work in the world.
+It wasn’t just Herod.
+I would imagine that every dark power in this world had to be uneasy, sensing this sudden goodness which was now present on planet earth.
+Surely every evil force could feel a shudder of its own death knell.
+Minions stirred blindly and restlessly, reacting with vague disquiet as they sensed God’s work in the world.
+Satan and his agents are not omniscient, so they didn’t know when and where God’s Redeemer would appear, but I’m sure they had assumptions and research that made them uneasy.
+When the Magi showed up in Jerusalem, it wasn’t just Herod who was “troubled”.
 Against a creepier background than any horror film could conjure up, Joseph took his little family in the dead of night and set out for Egypt.

 Spiritual War